dialaabulkhail/Reading-Notes/Read_Class09.md

 ______________________________________________________________________________________

 # Basic Statistics in Python — Probability
-Propability: the chance of an event to happen. normal distribution: The normal distribution refers to a particularly important phenomenon in the probability and statistics field.
+Probability: the chance of an event to happen. normal distribution: The normal distribution refers to a particularly important phenomenon in the probability and statistics field.
 >> The most important qualities to notice about the normal distribution is its symmetry and its shape.

-difference between the context of propabilities and statistics context in the normal distribution:
+difference between the context of probabilities and statistics context in the normal distribution:

 ![](https://i.imgur.com/egqrj58.jpg)